Hunter16x2-8/ImageReader_ML_Project/README.md

 1. Open a Colab notebook.

-2. Run the  commands in a code cell
+2. Run the  commands in a code given in this file ImageReader.ipynb